-Note: Two storey booths or single level roofed booths and booths with mezzanines are allowed only with prior approval of the Fire Safety Officer and when they are in accordance with The Metro Toronto Convention Centre guidelines attached and/or National Fire Prevention Act #13 (1982) and the Ontario Building Code.
+Note: Two storey booths or single level roofed booths and booths with mezzanines are allowed only with prior approval of the Safety Compliance Manager and when they are in accordance with the Metro Toronto Convention Centre guidelines attached, Ontario Fire Code and the Ontario Building Code.

-- \ Any enclosed showroom with an area in excess of 2,000 square feet or an occupancy of 60 persons or more must have two means of exit as far apart as possible.
-Any booth with an area of 2,500 square feet or more must contain one fire extinguisher. - \ Bleachers are allowed with prior approval of Fire Safety Officer and Ontario Building Code.
+- \ Any enclosed showroom, deck, or platform, with an area in excess of 2,000 square feet or an occupancy of 60 persons or more must have two means of exit as far apart as possible.
+Any booth with an area of 2,500 square feet or more must contain one fire extinguisher. - \ Bleachers are allowed with prior approval of Safety Compliance Manager and a permit from the City of Toronto - Building Permits Division.